avigad/mathematics_in_lean_source/source/logic.rst

       apply εpos
     end
     -- END

+..
+TODO: reference to the simplifier

+Lean has a tactic, ``simp``, which can often save you the trouble of carrying out steps like ``rw [sub_self, abs_zero]`` by hand.
+We will tell you more about it soon.

 For a more interesting theorem, let's show that if ``s`` converges to ``a`` and ``t`` converges to ``b``, then